katarzynarent/train_station_DB/README.md

 # Train Station DataBase
-Project for the credit of a course "Databases", exported from phpMyAdmin server.
+SQL project for the credit of a course "Databases", exported from phpMyAdmin server.
 I created a simple database that shows departures and arrivals on Katowice Station on a given day.

 Relations diagram: